dgrr/fastws/README.md

 Other websocket packages does not allow concurrent Read/Write operations and does not provide low level access to websocket packet crafting.

+To see a example of what this package CAN do that others NOT see [this](https://github.com/dgrr/fastws/blob/master/examples/concurrent_server.go) example.

 Following the fasthttp philosophy this library tries to avoid extra-allocations while providing concurrent access to Read/Write operations and stable API to be used in production allowing low level access to the websocket frames.